All Episodes

 These are people who look down on evangelicals.

-These are people who mock them and make fun of them and think of them as a bunch of hayseed hicks, and now they're out there trying to sound like theologians who are experts in scripture and relating it to the modern day.
+And now they're out there trying to sound like theologians who are experts in scripture and relating it to the modern day.

 Now, not only is Obama not Jesus Christ because nobody is, nor is Sarah Palin Pontius Pilate.

-It was addressed to Senator Palin, because she also talked about it.
+It was addressed to Senator Palin because she also talked about it.

-The group that recruited him was a Sololinsky group that has uh all kinds of questions with regard to their outlook on the economy, their outlook on capitalism.
+The group that recruited him was a Sololinsky group that has all kinds of questions with regard to their outlook on the economy, their outlook on capitalism.

-When Senator Obama was asked about his increase in capital gains tax, his answer was, well, it's only fair, which gets you to a very core Sololinsky kind of almost socialist notion that uh it should be used for redistribution of wealth.
+When Senator Obama was asked about his increase in capital gains tax, his answer was, well, it's only fair, which gets you to a very core Sololinsky kind of almost socialist notion that it should be used for redistribution of wealth.

 And the community organizer thing was consistent with that kind of very left-wing approach.

-The question is what kind of work did Barack Obama do, and how effective was it long term?
+The question is, what kind of work did Barack Obama do and how effective was it long term?

 A lot of those housing projects failed.

-That wasn't just that, education projects, but he didn't even want to talk about them.
+Education projects, but he didn't even want to talk about them.

-But this Pontius Pilate was a governor.
+But this Pontius Pilot was a governor.

 Why don't you say Jesus Christ was a community organizer?